Trump's second impeachment trial begins Tuesday as Democrats prepare a 'violent crime criminal prosecution' | NewsChannel 3-12

 The historic impeachment trial has a number of firsts: It’s the first time in US history a president will be tried in the Senate court of impeachment for a second time.
 And it’s the first time that a former president will face the prospect of conviction and disbarment of office.

+Democratic senators came away from a conference call this morning with Senate Majority Leader Chuck Schumer under the belief that a final vote on conviction could occur Sunday or Monday if there are no witnesses, according to multiple senators on the call.

+House managers have not yet requested witnesses but are preserving that option in case they need witnesses’ testimony to rebut an argument made by the Trump team, which would extend the length of the trial into at least next week.
+The timing is also a bit uncertain because it’s unclear how much time the Trump team will use, but they’re not expected to use their full 16 hours.

-Trump’s title of former president will be front and center during the trial’s opening day, which begins at 1 p.m.
-ET.
+On the trial’s opening day, which begins at 1 p.m.
+ET, Trump’s title of former president will be front and center.
 After the Senate approves the rules of the trial, the Senate will hear from the House impeachment managers and Trump’s team about whether the trial itself is constitutional.

 After four hours of debate, the Senate will vote on the matter.
 While that vote could halt the trial if the Senate voted it was unconstitutional, a similar procedural vote forced by GOP Sen. Rand Paul of Kentucky failed 55-45 last month.